 3. Type in your ASIN and the keywords you want to check.

 4. Check if your product is indexed for all relevant keywords.

-What most sellers do is to set wrong PPC bids.
-They may set their bids too low or too high.
+What most sellers do is set wrong PPC bids.
+They set their bids too low or too high.

-But there's a simple formula to find out the roughly correct bid amount.
+But there’s a simple formula to find the roughly correct bid amount.

 Let’s assume your total revenue is your total profit.

-If your conversion rate is 10% on average, 10 people click on your ad, and one buys.
+If your conversion rate is 10% on average, ten people click on your ad, and you’ll make one sale.
 Finally, one click on your ad is worth $2.

-In this case, your bid could be $2.
+In this case, your bid should be $2.

 Here’s everything you’ve to keep in mind:

 - ACoS means Advertising Cost of Sale